Skip to main content

 Exhibition: From Trees to Technology – Exploring Forest-Based Materials

 Trees play a crucial role in a time of urgent need for a green transition.
 Forest-based materials have the potential not only to replace fossil products but also to drive innovation across most technological fields.
-This will be showcased in a new exhibition at KTH Library.
+This was showcased in an exhibition at KTH Library.

 Take a virtual tour of the exhibition

-The exhibition will be on display 19 september – 9 december 2024
+The exhibition was on display 19 september – 9 december 2024

-The exhibition is organized by KTH Library in collaboration with Wallenberg Wood Science Center (WWSC).
+The exhibition was organised by KTH Library in collaboration with Wallenberg Wood Science Center (WWSC).
 At this research center, researchers explore the amazing building blocks of trees to develop new materials with groundbreaking properties.
 Transparent wood, the world’s strongest bio-based materials, and membranes for energy storage are just a few examples of how we can create new types of sustainable materials from the forest.

-In this exhibition, you will learn more about the forest as raw material and see examples of research from WWSC at KTH.
-Explore the journey from trees to technology - and discover how the forest and technology can shape the future!
+In this exhibition, the visitors learned more about the forest as raw material and saw examples of research from WWSC at KTH.
+The journey from trees to technology exploded, and how the forest and technology can shape the future!

 Research materials in glass ampoules.